PSY6983-2021/clandry_project/README.md

 By the end of the project, I was able to deliver:

-- [README.md](https://github.com/PSY6983-2021/clandry_project): markdown file that details the present project
+- [README.md](https://github.com/PSY6983-2021/clandry_project): markdown file that document the present project
 - The following python scripts:
 	1. [Data Prep](https://github.com/PSY6983-2021/clandry_project/tree/main/codes): script that load the nifti data, applies a masker and extract features
 	2. [Linear SVC](https://github.com/PSY6983-2021/clandry_project/tree/main/codes): script with preprocessing and machine learning classifier
 - The following Jupyter notebooks:
-	1. [Presentation slides](https://github.com/PSY6983-2021/clandry_project/tree/main/notebooks): can to be launch with the Rise extension
+	1. [Presentation slides](https://github.com/PSY6983-2021/clandry_project/tree/main/notebooks): can be launch with the Rise extension
 	2. [Data visualization](https://github.com/PSY6983-2021/clandry_project/tree/main/notebooks): code that plots the static and interactive figures in the repo. *Note: this notebook was conceptualized to run specific code cells that calls the python scripts needed to retrieved the data.*
 - The requirements.txt: file with all the prerequisites packages used to run the codes